-MAKING ARCHITECTURAL PROBLEMS

-A fundamental aspect of every thesis is defining a problem to work on.
+MAKING ARCHITECTURAL PROBLEMS A fundamental aspect of every thesis is defining a problem to work on.
 In your normal life, I imagine that you spend a good deal of your energy trying to avoid problems.
 In a thesis, though, without a problem you have nothing to work on and no way to know if you're making any progress.
 Through our work, especially in the ARCH 492 seminar, we'll tease out your initial insights and interests in order to create an architectural problem.

 Good problems are specific and significant.
 Problems need to be specific enough that they can be worked on.
-They should elicit a response and provide some way of evaluating its success.
+They should elicit a response and provide some way of evaluating success.
 They should also be significant enough that they cannot be responded to easily, and haven't already been responded to many times by others.
-Answers to the problem should not be obvious.
-While a good problem is born out of a personal insight and interest of yours, your work on the problem should be of value to others as well, and so the problem should be relevant to architectural discourse and the world beyond.

-Importantly, a successful thesis defines a problem that can be worked on through architecture-that is through material, formal, and spatial means.
+Answers to the problem should not be obvious-in fact, they should be debatable and should incite discourse.
+While a good problem is born out of a personal insight and interest of yours, your work on the problem should be of value to others as well, and so the problem should be relevant to architecture as a disciplne and the world beyond.
+Importantly, a successful thesis defines a problem that can be worked on through architecture-that is through material, formal, spatial, and aesthetic means.
 A thesis explores the discipline's capacity to engage the world.
 It addresses culture through architecture and vice-versa.
 While your reading and research should draw from a wide range of sources within and outside the conventional boundaries of architectural discourse; including philosophy, art, science, current events, and popular culture, the method of exploration will ultimately employ (or push the limits of) the tools of architectural production and critique.
 Therefore, it is important that you define a problem in a way that allows you to work on it through architecture.
 Finally, all this talk about problems and not a single mention of solutions.
 A thesis doesn't need to 'solve' the problem.
 And we want to be careful that we don't create a scenario where solving the problem is our only measure of success.
 Instead, a better goal would be that, through your work on the problem, you are able to disrupt common understandings and challenge current practices.
 Your work on the problem will be your contribution to an evolving lineage of architectural ideas.
+Unordained Ordinary Nadthachai Kongkhajornkidsuk, Section 9 Class of 2021 Thesis Award